liana-p/narrat-engine/README.md

 The scripting language for narrat runs in a virtual machine which has its state stored in the Vue app with Pinia.

 The narrat scripting language relies on the parser and the vm.
 The code for the parser is mainly in [src/vm/vm-parser.ts](src/vm/vm-parser.ts).
-The parser is in charge of taking the `.nar` files as input, and returning a tree of parsed expressions that the engine can use.
+The parser is in charge of taking the `.narrat` files as input, and returning a tree of parsed expressions that the engine can use.

 The actual VM is what runs narrat games, and generally controls the flow of the application.
 The general logic for the vm is in the `vm` store, but there is also some logic sprinkled in the `src/vm` file.